ItsMysterix/Slurpy/FLY_DEPLOYMENT_SUMMARY.md

 **Deployment successful!** 🚀

-All services deployed with full Clerk authentication support.
+All services deployed with Supabase authentication.
 Frontend, backend, and MCP are running on Fly.io.
 You can now test the complete authentication flow at your production domain:

 👉 **https://slurpy-web.fly.dev**